Sam-programs/Project-Setup/README.md

 -g -Wall -Wextra -Werror -pedantic -Wshadow -Wno-unused-parameter -Wno-error=unused-variable
 u can change them in the Makefile

-# Testing Function
+# Testing Functions
-## Test(expression,error message) test if an expression is true
+## Test(expression,error message)
 if expression is false the test fails
-error messages is a string and is printed when a test fails
+error messages is the string that gets printed when a test fails

 ## TimeLimit(sec,milsec)
 if a test takes more than sec seconds and milsec milliseconds a warning is given